Updated On January 31st, 2024

-The article linked above concludes with a powerful statement, regarding the exorbitant fees charged by fund managers:
+The original Coffee Can article concludes with a powerful statement, regarding the exorbitant fees charged by fund managers:

 “I am ending it complaining that professional money management today is really sophisticated trading, rather than investment.
 We leave a major piece of total investment return on the table in the form of transaction costs.”

-First, investors will avoid fees and costs, that eat away at total returns.
+First, investors will minimize fees and costs that eat away at total returns.

 Second, investors will let compounding interest work its magic.